EKA2L1/EKA2L1/src/external/Imgui-IGS-Snippets/README.md

 # Imgui-IGS-Snippets
-Imgui code exchanges for convenience at IGS
+  * Imgui code exchanges for convenience at IGS
+  * This fork adds more function for EKA2L1, such as an directory open dialog, and customize the original code to fit EKA2L1

 ## Tested on
  * windows, mingw gcc 5.1.0 - cmake/ninja, imgui 1.49